jualoppaz/cbd/README.md

 * <b>NodeJS</b>: for the server implementation.
 * <b>AngularJS</b>: for the client side.
 * <b>Jade</b>: for make the templates easier than HTML.

+###User cases
+As user we can:

+* - Create an account.
+* - Log in the application.
+* - Retrieve all the avaible trips.
+* - Search for any trip that contains the specified word in the title or description.
+* - See all the related information about the selected trip.
+* - Sign up in a no finished trip.
+* - Comment a finished trip.